celestiaorg/docs/developers/wallets.md

 description: How you can add Celestia network parameters to wallets.
 ---

-# Wallet integration with Celestia
+# Wallet integrations with Celestia

 <!-- markdownlint-disable MD033 -->
 <script>